SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-ec2.md

 **EC2 region**

-The EC2 region define where your EC2 instances will be deployed.
+The EC2 region defines where your EC2 instances will be deployed.
 Some parameters may be different between regions (e.g. image id: ami-...).
-If you want to use multiples regions concurrently, you will need to instantiate multiples times this connector.
+If you want to use multiple regions concurrently, you will need to instantiate this connector multiple times.

 **Cloud Client Connector**

-This field correspond to the URL where the Orchestrator will download the tarball of the connector for the SlipStream Client.
+This field corresponds to the URL where the Orchestrator will download the tarball of the connector for the SlipStream Client.
-In a default installation the URL will be `https://ip_or_hostname/downloads/ec2client.tgz` where `ip_or_hostname` correspond to the IP or the hostname of your SlipStream Server.
+In a default installation the URL will be `https://ip_or_hostname/downloads/ec2client.tgz` where `ip_or_hostname` corresponds to the IP or the hostname of your SlipStream Server.

 **Orchestrator security group**